Ayushman-Pyne/Obsidian-Brain/1 - Rough Notes/Week 0 - Scratch.md

 Check it out here: [Scratch - Imagine, Program, Share (mit.edu)](https://scratch.mit.edu/) And the next slides were pretty much all known and basic so i wont bother explaining.

+## Homework

+The homework i made was a scratch ping pong game that had a soothing background music and some sound effects. three sprites with different costumes and different backdrops with level changing features.

+Here's the link to the .sb3 file: [[The Ultimate ping pong game.sb3]]

+Here's the file on scratch website for demo purposes: [The Ultimate ping pong game on Scratch (mit.edu)](https://scratch.mit.edu/projects/1011592037/)

 ## References